-- Whether ranking points are awarded for doubles for combined rankings: - Whether match formats for singles, consolations, and doubles are different and how these formats affect minimum rest periods; - Impact of the Recovery Rule: and - · The weather.
+- · Whether ranking points are awarded for doubles for combined rankings; - Whether match formats for singles, consolations, and doubles are different and how these formats affect minimum rest periods; - Impact of the Recovery Rule; and - The weather.

-TABLE 8 Scheduling Guidelines for Junior Divisions: Maximum Number of Matches per Day

-Match Format 12s Divisions 14s, 16s, & 18s Divisions All Matches: Best of 3 2 singles 2 singles + 1 doubles tiebreak sets 1 singles + 2 doubles 1 singles + 2 doubles 3 doubles 3 doubles All Matches: Tiebreak in 3 singles 3 singles + 1 doubles lieu of 3rd set or short 2 singles + 1 doubles 2 singles + 2 doubles sets O devibles 1 singles + 3 doubles 3 doubles 4 doubles Main Draw Singles: Best of 3 tiebreak sets 2 main draw singles 2 main draw singles + 2 doubles and/or consolation singles Doubles and/or Consolation Singles: 8-game pro sets 1 main draw singles + 3 doubles and/or consolation singles 1 main draw singles + 3 doubles and/or consolation singles 3 4 doubles and/or consolation singles 4 doubles and/or consolation singles Main Draw Singles: 3 main draw singles 3 main draw singles + 2 doubles and/or consolation singles Tiebreak in lieu of 3rd set or short sets 2 main draw singles + 2 main draw singles + Doubles and/or 2 doubles and/or consolation singles 3 doubles and/or consolation singles Consolation Singles: 8-game pro sets 1 main draw singles + 3 doubles and/or consolation singles 1 main draw singles + 4 doubles and/or consolation singles 4 doubles and/or consolation singles 5 doubles and/or consolation singles Combinations of singles, doubles, and consolation singles not shown above.
+TABLE 8 Scheduling Guidelines for Junior Divisions: Maximum Number of Matches per Day Match Format 12s Divisions 14s, 16s, & 18s Divisions All Matches: Best of 3 tiebreak sets 2 singles 1 singles + 2 doubles 3 doubles 2 singles + 1 doubles 1 singles + 2 doubles 3 doubles All Matches: Tiebreak in lieu of 3rd set or short 3 singles 2 singles + 1 doubles 3 singles + 1 doubles 2 singles + 2 doubles sets 3 doubles 1 singles + 3 doubles 4 doubles Main Draw Singles: Best of 3 tiebreak sets 2 main draw singles 2 main draw singles + 2 doubles and/or consolation singles Doubles and/or Consolation Singles: 8-game pro sets 1 main draw singles + 3 doubles and/or consolation singles 1 main draw singles + 3 doubles and/or consolation singles 4 doubles and/or consolation singles 4 doubles and/or consolation singles Main Draw Singles: 3 main draw singles 3 main draw singles + 2 doubles and/or consolation singles Tiebreak in lieu of 3rd set or short sets Doubles and/or 2 main draw singles + 2 doubles and/or consolation singles 2 main draw singles + 3 doubles and/or consolation singles Consolation Singles: 8-game pro sets 1 main draw singles + 3 doubles and/or consolation singles 1 main draw singles + 4 doubles and/or consolation singles 4 doubles and/or consolation singles 5 doubles and/or consolation singles Combinations of singles, doubles, and consolation singles not shown above.
 117 games, no more than 88 of which should be singles 117 games, no more than 115 of which should be singles